satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 countering articles or letters to the editor (e.g. Chang et al., 2006).

-Through this peer review and the scientific community's history of policing itself, scientists hope to achieve self-correcting process.
+Through this peer review and the scientific community's history of policing itself, scientists hope to achieve a self-correcting process.

-There are no objective standards for the review process resulting in great variability among journals in the percentage and quality of articles accepted.
-This has led to a hierarchy in the status of journals, often quantified by a journal's impact factor (Garfield, 1955).
-As such, certain journal titles have overtaken the review process as arbiters of quality and significance of research.
-Another danger to the review process, and to scientific articles themselves, is that they are not keeping pace with the dramatic advances in computing resources by which results are obtained and advances in media by which results are disseminated.
+However, this process is currently slow, lacks objective standards, and results in great variability among journals in the percentage and quality of articles accepted.
+This has led to a hierarchy in the status of journals often quantified by a journal's impact factor (Garfield, 1955).
+As such, certain journal titles have overtaken the review process as arbiters of quality and significance of research and theAnother danger to the review process, and to scientific articles themselves, is that they are not keeping pace with the dramatic advances in computing resources by which results are obtained and advances in media by which results are disseminated.

 With the difficulty for individual reviewers to review the increasing number and complexity of articles, and the use of journal impact factors